MitsukiPython/msre_docker/README.md

 My Code:
 molar_comp={'LiF':0.65,'BeF2':0.291, 'ZrF4':0.05, 'UF4':0.009}

-Additionally, I modified the neutronics, rather than making it a
+# Changes to neutron source energy distribution in my fork
+Additionally, I modified the neutronics, rather than setting it as an isotropic energy distribution where every neutron started at the same energy, I modified it such that the neutron source followed a Maxwell distribution.
+The energy_distribution variable was set such that it equalled openmc.stats.Maxwell(0.025).
+This led to the simulation producing comparable data to the original reactor, and a higher resemblance to real world physics, where neutrons follow a Maxwell-Boltzmann distribution.

+# My modified files
+/docs/MSRE_Neutronics_Paper.pdf

 # This repository is about to move to https://github.com/openmsr/msre/msre\_notebook
 Its new location is very similar: It is now a subdirectory "msre\_notebook" of the main [msre](https://github.com/openmsr/msre) repository.